vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Reward metrics will be calculated once for each party/market combination in the reward metric asset which is the [settlement asset](0070-MKTD-market-decimal-places.md) of the market.
 This is the original precision for the metric source data.

-For each reward metric an individual must meet the [staking requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) **AND** [notional time-weighted average position requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts)) set in the recurring transfer.
+For reward metrics relating to trading, an individual must meet the [staking requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) **AND** [notional time-weighted average position requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts)) set in the recurring transfer.
 If they do not then their reward metric is set to `0`.
+Note, these requirements do not apply to the [validator ranking metric](#returns-volatility-metric) or the [market creation reward metric](#market-creation-reward-metrics).

 ### Fee-based reward metrics